ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsm9ph_transformation/uz_pmsm9ph_transformation.rst

 VSD and Park tranformation
 ==========================

-For the tranformation the values will be put in via the ``x_abc1_ll_pl``, ``x_abc2_ll_pl`` and ``x_abc3_ll_pl``.
+The IP-Core applies the transformations to the inputs ``x_abc1_ll_pl``, ``x_abc2_ll_pl``, and ``x_abc3_ll_pl``.
-The values must be put in as line-to-line values because a transformation towards star values is applied before applying the VSD transformation.
+The values must be supplied as line-to-line values because a transformation to star values is applied in the IP-Core before applying the VSD transformation.
-The line-to-line to star value transformation is realized by applying the Clarke transformation to each threephase subset, deviding the amplitudes by :math:`\sqrt{3}` and rotating the pointers by -30° before applying the inverse Clarke tranformation.
+The line-to-line to star value transformation is realized by applying the Clarke transformation to each three-phase subset, dividing the amplitudes by :math:`\sqrt{3}` and rotating the pointers by -30° before applying the inverse Clarke transformation.
 Although the naming "x" suggests, any values can be used as input, the intention is to use line-to-line voltages as input.
 After the transformation to the stationary reference frame, the Park transformation is applied to the alpha and beta values only, yielding the following output vector: